-Four of the cities representatives shall be from non-entitlement consortium cities signing the King County Consortium Interlocal Cooperation Agreement Regarding the Community Development Block Grant Program, two from each subregion.
+Four of the cities representatives shall be from non-entitlement consortium cities signing the King County Consortium Regular Interlocal Cooperation Agreement Regarding the Community Development Block Grant (CDBG) Program, two from each sub-region, as appointed by Sound Cities Association.

-The remaining four cities representatives shall be from cities that qualify to receive CDBG funds directly from HUD that are signing either a Joint Agreement Regarding the Community Development Block Grant Program or a HOME Program-only Agreement.
-These latter four representatives shall have no vote on matters specific to the jurisdictions of the King County Consortium Interlocal Cooperation Agreement Regarding the Community Development Block Grant Program.
+The remaining four cities representatives shall be from cities that qualify to receive CDBG funds directly from HUD, but are signing a Joint Agreement Regarding the CDBG Program and a HOME Program Agreement with King County; or receive their own CDBG grant directly from HUD and signing a HOME Program-only Agreement with King County.
+These latter four representatives shall have no vote on matters specific to the jurisdictions of the King County Consortium Regular Interlocal Cooperation Agreement Regarding the CDBG Program.

-Two of the eight cities representatives shall be rotated among the HOME Program-only Agreement Cities.
-The two representatives will vote on issues affecting HOME Program Agreement Cities that are specific to this Agreement.
+Two of the eight cities representatives shall be rotated among the HOME Program-only Agreement Cities, and two of the eight cities representatives shall be rotated among the cities signing a Joint Agreement Regarding the CDBG Program and a HOME Program Agreement.
+Those four representatives will vote on issues affecting HOME Program Agreement Cities that are specific to this Agreement.